What is KVM

 You will be prompted to provide a password as only a superuser can install a package on Ubuntu.
 The installation process will begin; during which you will be prompted with a yes or no option.
 Please enter y to continue installation.
 We are also installing the virtual manager package with this installation; it is a graphical tool for managing your virtual machines.

-Step 3: Adding Your User Account on KVM
+Step 3: Adding Your User Account to KVM

 The next step after the installation is to add your user account as a KVM user.
 It is important to note that you can use virtual machines on KVM only if you are a root user or if you are part of the libvirt/libvirtd group.
 Please use the following command to add yourself to the libvirtd group: